Benefits of the whistleblowing system

 Show your commitment to high ethical standards.
 Corruption and harassment have become business-critical issues, all over the world.
 Company boards and management teams need tools that enable them to prevent and act upon unethical behaviour within their organisation.
 Having a secure whistleblowing service in place is a way of demonstrating dedication to high ethical standards and allowing people to speak up about alleged misconduct.

 Ensure legal compliance

-Ensure that you comply with the global trend of stricter anti-corruption and whistleblower protection laws and make sure you handle personal and sensitive data in compliance with legal requirements.
+Ensure that you comply with the global trend of stricter anti-corruption and whistleblower protection laws and make sure you handle personal data in compliance with legal requirements.
 An increasing number of laws all over the world require organisations to establish a system for whistleblowing.
-The WhistleB whistleblowing system aligns with the EU General Data Protection Regulation (GDPR), the strictest such law in the world.
+The WhistleB whistleblowing system aligns with the EU General Data Protection Regulation, the strictest such law in the world.

 A key tool for the board

 “A Whistleblowing function that members of staff can trust is a key sustainability tool for the board.
 It is important that irregularities… can be reported anonymously, for example through an independent external third party.”
 Leif Johansson, chairman of Ericsson and AstraZeneca, former CEO of Volvo and Electrolux.
 Quote from the handbook “Sustainable Profit” by the founders of WhistleB.